 Whether or not the hair loss from dry shampoo is permanent depends on the kind of hair loss you’re experiencing because of it and the overall damage you’ve incurred.

 Usually, hair loss from dry shampoo is reversible and temporary.
 You don’t have to worry about losing your hair permanently because of it.
-However, you must use the dry shampoo right away to avoid permanent damage to the hair follicles.
+However, you must use the dry shampoo the right way to avoid permanent damage to your hair follicles.

 In addition, if you’ve developed a skin condition due to the use of these shampoos, you should start treatment as soon as possible after consulting with your doctor.